Metacafe

 Metacafe was an Israeli video-sharing website, launched in July 2003.
 During the mid-2000s it was one of the largest video-sharing websites, though it eventually began to be superseded by YouTube, Vimeo and Dailymotion.
-On 28 August 2021, the platform's website became inactive, along with its social media pages having become abandoned.
+On 28 August 2021, Metacafe's website and social profiles became inactive.

 History

 Metacafe Inc. was founded in July 2003 in Tel Aviv by Israeli entrepreneurs Eyal Hertzog (Chief Technical Officer) and Arik Czerniak (CEO) and raised $3 million from Benchmark Capital.
 In June 2006, the company closed a Series B financing round of $12 million.
 Investors included Accel Partners and Benchmark Capital.
 That September, the company moved its headquarters to Palo Alto, California and in October, Metacafe was ranked the third largest video site in the world according to comScore.
 It used to attract more than 13 million unique monthly U.S. viewers and streamed more than 53 million videos in the U.S. each month, according to comScore Video Metrix (March 2011).
 The site's global audience was more than 40 million unique monthly viewers.

 In its early years, Metacafe was similar to other video viewing websites such as YouTube or Dailymotion, but later turned into a short-form video entertainment.
 The company's partners had included marquee content providers such as major movie studios, video game publishers, broadcast and cable TV networks, music labels and sports leagues.

 The site was supported through ads, and worked closely with brands in the entertainment, consumer electronics, telecommunications, consumer packaged goods, food & beverage, and automotive sectors.

 In 2007, Erick Hachenburg, previously an executive with Electronic Arts, took over as CEO of the company.
+By then, the company had shifted its focus on user-generated short videos (8 minutes or shorter) targeting the categories "short, funny, sexy or stupid".
+In August 2007, its traffic had reached 4.2 million in the US, compared to 56 million for YouTube.
+Its annual revenue was around $10 million.

 In June 2012 it was reported that Metacafe had been acquired by digital talent agency The Collective.
 Headquarters were moved to San Francisco, California, with another office in Los Angeles.